radare/node-yara/README.md

  1. Initialize the YARA library
  2. Create a YARA compiler
- 3. Compiler one rule at a time
+ 3. Compile one or more rules
  4. Define zero or more external variables
  5. Retrieve the compiled rules
  6 Scan one or more pieces of content (file or memory based) using the compiled rules

 Node.js is asynchronous and this module takes advantage of this property by performing steps 2 to 5 above as a single action.
-Thisdone in a way that YARA rules can be completely replaced at run-time while in the middle of scanning files.
+This is done in a way that YARA rules can be completely replaced at run-time while in the middle of scanning files.

 This can be useful for long-running processes which must reload rules on the fly in the middle of scanning large numbers of files, for example.

-For this module, the following steps should be used:
+When using this module in place of the YARA C API the following steps would be used instead:

  1. Initialize the YARA library - call `yara.initialize()`
  2. Create a scanner instance - call `yara.createScanner()`
  3. Configure the scanner instance - call `Scanner.configure()`
  4. Scan one or more pieces of content (file or memory based) - call `Scanner.scan()`
+ 5. At any point, even while scanning files, re-configure the scanner instance with new rules and external variables - call `Scanner.configure()`

 Nearly all features of the YARA C API are exposed by this module.
 Features that do not fit in with the Node.js environment are excluded, e.g. the